 The Office of the City Auditor would like to commend the Licensing Bureau on its error ratio improvement, regarding licensing fees.
-However since this issue has been a reoccurring finding for so many years, the office of the City Auditor would like to see an error ratio of 5% or less, in order to remove this as a finding going forward.
+However since this issue has been a reoccurring finding for so many years, the office of the City Auditor would like to see an error ratio of 5% or less in order to remove this finding.

 Attached is an up to date list of available licenses, and corresponding fees, that are under the responsibility of the Department of Finance.
-The accuracy of the list was confirmed by the Law Department for the City of Syracuse.
+The accuracy of the list was previously confirmed by the Law Department, for the City of Syracuse.